FREQUENTLY ASKED QUESTIONS

 What happens in the event of an unplanned emergency (e.g. my therapist is on an unexpected sick leave)?

-If I am away unexpectedly, my supervisor will take responsibility for managing my active client files.
+If I am away unexpectedly, my primary supervisor will take responsibility for managing my active client files.
 If you need to contact my supervisor directly, her contact information is below:

 What if I need to talk to someone and you’re not available?